The Cold War (1945-91)

 Fashion

-One notable aspect of the Cold war was that the Iron Curtain errectef by the Soviets proved impervious to fashion.
+One notable aspect of the Cold War was that the Iron Curtain errectef by the Soviets did not prove impervious to fashion.
 Although fashion and consumer ecomomics in geneal was not promoted by the Soviet planners, Western fashion slowly spread east.
-It often took some time, but fashions devekoped in the West were eventually adopted in Eastern Europe and the Soviet Union.
-In contrast there was no fashion flow west.
+It often took some time, but fashions developed in the West were eventually adopted in Eastern Europe and the Soviet Union.
+Notably, there was no fashion flow west.
 This observation is less frivolous than it may seem at face value.
 A characteristic of people over time and over cultures is an interest in fashion.
-The specific fassions have varied, but an interest in fashion began in the stone age even before civilization.
-The Soviet economic planning also reflect the desire of Kremlin planners to use the economy to butress state power rather than to meet thev needs and desires of the popuilstion.
+We note this only at the dawn of cuviization, but even among Stone age peoples and the primitive people that survived into the modern age.
+Somehow it seems built into our DNA.
+The specific fassions have varied widely, but an interest in fashion began in the Stone Age and has been aart of humanity even before evolution of modern man.
+Soviet officials were determined not to seve humanity, but to change humanity to bring it in line with Marxist-Leninist ideology.
+They called their objective the creation of the Soviet Man.
+The Soviet economic planning also reflect the desire of Kremlin planners not only to create the Soviet Man, but to to use the economy to butress state power rather than to meet the needs and desires of the population.
 The resulting Soviet resistance to fashion and consumer goods in general underlie a majpr weakness in the Soviet system.
-It was also a major reason for the eventual collapse of Communidsmm in Eastern Europe and the Soviet Union.
+It failed to understand and take in account baic human nature.
+Fashion is just one small area in which this occurred.
+The attemp to bend human nature to the demands of ideological purity was a major reason for the eventual collapse of Communismm in Eastern Europe and the Soviet Union.

 Assessment

-Not all historians agree that the Cold War was necessary and that the foundation of Western democracy was at stake.
+Not everyone agrees that the Cold War was necessary and that the foundation of Western democracy was at stake.
 Gore Vidal has described the Cold War as "40 years of mindless wars which created a debt of $5 trillion".
 A British journalist described the Cold War as "the most unnecessary conflict of all time".
 This view is the Cold War was just one more exercise in great power politics.
 It is difficult to understand Vidal's view when in the Soviet Empire any independent thinker, certainly anyone like Vidal, was silenced permanently or ended up in the Gulag.
-This is not to say that America and its allies always acted in the best tradition of its values.
+This is not to say that America and its allies always acted in the best tradition of their values.
 The McCarthyite excesses of the 1950s were a serious stain on the Cold War effort.
 Accommodations were made with dictators, people like Franco, Suharto, Mobutu, and many others.
 Nor was the Cold War always well fought.
 As with any human undertaking of the dimensions involved here, there were undoubtedly mistakes, serious mistakes.
 The Cold war was not, however, just another in the endless historical confrontations between nation states.
 The Cold War was fought not because the Soviet Union was powerful and threatening.
 It was fought because the totalitarian system created by Stalin was inhumane, even as President Regan charged evil.
-The Soviet threatened the basic human rights that had evolved so painfully in the Western democracies which led by America contained it and allowed it to destroy itself.
+The Soviet Union threatened the basic human rights that we cherish today.
+These freedoms evolved slowly and painfully as any review of history will show.
+The Western democracies led by America contained Soviet expansion and allowed the Soviet Union to destroy itself.
+We have noted that large numbers of people, even some Europeans and Americans believe that the Cold war was not an effort to defend freedom, but nothing more than another conflict between two cometing superpowers.
+This attitude seems particularly prevalent among young people.
+We believe that the facts speak for themselves.
+There is a simple test here.
+Compare East and West Germany, North and South Korea, and Taiwan and Mainland China (before capitalist market reforms).

 Sources